 Euphorbia polygona 'Snowflake'

 Euphorbia polygona 'Snowflake' is a spiny succulent with simple or basally clumping, chalky white stems with beautiful "heads" of dark purple flowers.
 It has fewer spiny protuberances than Euphorbia polygona.
-Stems are up to 5 feet (1.5 m) tall and up to 4 inches (10 cm) in diameter.
+Stems are up to 5 feet (1.5 m) tall and 4 inches (10 cm) in diameter.
 Fruits are globose with dense grey hairs and up to 0.2 inches (0.5 cm) in diameter.

 How to Grow and Care